You must pay your rent on time.

 Your rent is fixed every April.
-If we have to increase your rent, for example because we make improvements to your home, we'll tell you in writing at least four weeks in advance.
+If we have to increase your rent, we will tell you in advance.

 Paying by direct debit is the easiest way to pay.
 We expect new tenants to set up a direct debit to pay their rent when they sign their Tenancy Agreement.

-Alternatively, download and complete one of the following forms to set this up:
+Alternatively, download and complete one of the following forms (PDF format) to set this up:

 A convenient and secure way to pay, available 24 hours a day, seven days a week.

-You can pay over the automated phone service, by debit or credit card at any time of the day, 7 days a week.
+You can pay over the automated phone service, any time of the day, 7 days a week.

 Before calling make sure that you have your debit or credit card to hand, together with your account reference number which can be found on your bill.

-Please note that payments can't be made between 11.00pm and 11.20pm on Monday to Friday, as this is when we transfer information to our records.
+Please note that payments can't be made between 11.00pm and 11.20pm on Monday to Friday.
+This is when we transfer information to our records.

-You can pay your rent using online banking or set-up a standing order with your bank.
+You can pay your rent using online banking or set up a standing order.

-Please include your account number which can be found on your bill when paying online.
+Please include your account number when paying online.
+This is on the top of your bill.

 For standing order payments, please contact your bank and provide them with the details below.